docker/docs/docker-cloud/migration/cloud-to-swarm.md

 - `volumes` places the Postgres database on a named volume called **db-data** and mounts it into the service replica at `/var/lib/postgresql/data`.
 This ensures that the data written by the application persists in the event that the Postgres container fails.
 - `networks` adds security by putting the service on a backend network.
 - `deploy.placement.constraints` forces the service to run on manager nodes.
 In a single-manager swarm, this ensures that the service always starts on the same node and has access to the same volume.
-- `deploy.restart_policy.condition=any` tells Swarm to always restart service replicas if they fail.
+- `deploy.restart_policy.condition` tells Docker to restart any service replica that has stopped (no matter the exit code).

 ### redis service